tjarkvandemerwe/tidyprompt/README.md

 - **compatible with all LLM providers**:: Usable with any LLM provider that supports chat completion.
 Use included LLM providers such as Ollama (on your local PC or your own server) or the OpenAI API.
-Or easily write a hook for your own LLM provider.
+Or easily write a hook for any other LLM provider.

 ## Installation